 South American Tepuis

-South American Tepuis: The Table Mountains of the Guiana Shield
+South American Tepuis: The Table Mountains That Inspired The Lost World

-Tepuis are flat-topped sandstone mountains found across the Guiana Highlands — a region spanning southern Venezuela, western Guyana, and northern Brazil.
-The name comes from the Pemon language and means “house of the gods.”
-There are around 115 tepuis of significant size, and the most dramatic are in Venezuela’s Canaima National Park, a UNESCO World Heritage Site covering about 30,000 square kilometres.
+There are approximately 115 tepuis of significant size spread across the Guiana Highlands of southern Venezuela, western Guyana, and northern Brazil.
+The most dramatic concentrate in Venezuela’s Canaima National Park, a UNESCO World Heritage Site covering about 30,000 square kilometres.

 Canaima and Angel Falls

 The main entry point for tepui tourism in Venezuela is Canaima National Park, reached by small plane from Ciudad Bolívar or Puerto Ordaz.
-Canaima village, on the edge of a lagoon fed by several rivers and waterfalls, is the base for tours.
-The lagoon waterfalls — Hacha, Ucaima, and Golondrina — are walkable from the village and are a striking introduction to the landscape.
+Canaima village sits on the edge of a lagoon fed by several rivers and waterfalls; the Hacha, Ucaima, and Golondrina falls are walkable from the village and are an appropriate introduction to the scale of what the landscape does.

 Angel Falls, the world’s tallest uninterrupted waterfall at 979 metres, drops from the face of Auyán-tepui.
-You cannot see it from Canaima; access requires a 45-minute plane flight to a camp on the Churún River, followed by a 3-hour boat ride and a 1-hour walk to the viewing area.
-This is typically done as a 2-3 day tour.
-The flight over Auyán-tepui’s summit and the view of the falls from the river are worth the logistics and expense, which typically runs $200-400 USD depending on the tour operator and group size.
+You cannot see it from Canaima; access requires a 45-minute flight to a camp on the Churún River, followed by a 3-hour boat ride and a 1-hour walk to the viewing area.
+This is done as a 2 to 3-day tour costing roughly USD 200 to 400 depending on operator and group size.
+The flight over Auyán-tepui’s summit, looking down at 700 square kilometres of tepui plateau with the falls dropping from its edge, is the single most dramatically geological view available from a commercial flight path in South America.

 Mount Roraima

-Roraima is the most accessible tepui for trekking, though “accessible” is relative — it requires 5-6 days return from the trailhead at Paraitepuy, reached from Santa Elena de Uairén near the Brazilian border.
-The summit plateau is about 31 square kilometres of quartzite, endemic pitcher plants (Heliamphora), and crystalised minerals.
+Roraima is the most accessible tepui for trekking – which is relative, requiring 5 to 6 days return from the trailhead at Paraitepuy, reached from Santa Elena de Uairén near the Brazilian border.
+The summit plateau is 31 square kilometres of quartzite, endemic Heliamphora pitcher plants, and crystallised minerals.
 The Triple Point where Venezuela, Guyana, and Brazil meet is at the northern edge of the plateau.
-See the dedicated Roraima post for full details.
+See the dedicated Roraima post for full logistics.

 Practical Planning

-Venezuela’s infrastructure requires more planning than it once did.
+Venezuela’s infrastructure requires specific preparation that has changed significantly over the past decade.
 Domestic flights to Canaima operate but schedules change.
-Currency logistics require specific preparation before travel.
-Despite these complications, the tepui landscape remains one of the most spectacular and least crowded major natural attractions in South America.
-November through April is the dry season; wet season produces heavier rainfall but can also produce more dramatic waterfall flow.
+Currency logistics require research before travel.
+November through April is the dry season; wet season produces heavier rainfall but can produce more dramatic waterfall flow.
+Despite the logistical complications, the tepui landscape remains one of the most spectacular and genuinely under-visited major natural attractions in South America.